kwebio/kweb-docs/intro.rst

 A common concern about this approach is that the user interface might feel sluggish if it is server driven.
 Kweb solves this problem by `preloading <https://docs.kweb.io/en/latest/events.html#immediate-events>`_ instructions to the browser to be executed immediately on browser events without a server round-trip.

 Kweb is built on the excellent `Ktor <https://ktor.io/>`_ framework, which handles HTTP, HTTPS, and WebSocket transport.
-You don't need to know Ktor to use Kweb, however Kweb can be `embedded <https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt>`_ in a preexisting Ktor app.
+You don't need to know Ktor to use Kweb, but if you've already got a Ktor app you can `embed Kweb as a Feature <https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt>`_.

 Features
 --------